 The rest of the Selection Group is organized into three columns.
-Users may specify selection criteria from the first column OR the second column.
+You can choose selection criteria from the first column OR the second column.
 For example, Text, Images, and Annotations may be chosen in any combination with each other.
 However, “Text” (in the first column) cannot be chosen along with “Tags” from the second column.
-The third column, containing “Tagged” and “Untagged,” allows the user to control from where the content can be selected (from the Tag Tree, the Untagged Content panel, or both).
+The third column, containing “Tagged” and “Untagged,” allows you to control from where the content can be selected (from the Tag Tree, the Untagged Content panel, or both).

-- Text – With this checkbox turned on (checked), text may be selected.
-If the checkbox is turned off (unchecked) then text cannot be selected, even if there is text in the highlighted section of the Physical View.
+- Text – With this option chosen, text may be selected.
+If the checkbox is unchecked then text cannot be selected, even if there is text in the section of the Physical View that’s being highlighted.

-- Images – With this checkbox turned on (checked), images may be selected.
-If the checkbox is turned off (unchecked) then images cannot be selected, even if there is an image in the highlighted section of the Physical View.
+- Images – With this checkbox chosen, images may be selected.
+If the checkbox is not checked then images can’t be selected, even if there are images in the section of the Physical View that’s being highlighted.

-- Annotations – With this checkbox turned on (checked), annotations may be selected.
-If the checkbox is turned off (unchecked) then annotations cannot be selected, even if there is an annotation in the highlighted section of the Physical View.
+- Annotations – With this checkbox chosen, annotations may be selected.
+If the checkbox isn’t checked then annotations can’t be selected, even if there are annotations in the section of the Physical View that’s being highlighted.

 Tip: Turning on and off the options listed above can be very helpful.
 For example, in the Physical View of the document, a link can contain text (the website target, for example), an image (the blue underline), and an annotation (the “clickable” part of the link that makes it go to the actual target).
 By turning off “Images” and then selecting the link, the text and the annotation will be correctly tagged and the image will not be brought into the structure of the <Link> tag.